pushkov-fedor/typedoc-plugin-module-wide-comments/README.md

 export default alert
 ```

+And this comment
+> Here's alert module description.

-And this comment will be displayed at the top of generated TypeDoc module page.
+will be displayed at the top of generated TypeDoc module page.